In this article:

 Answered by Ms. Brierley Horton, MS, RD

 There isn’t a “right” or “wrong” time of the day to eat oranges.
-Enjoy them with any meal that you desire or as a snack, .
+Enjoy them with any meal that you desire or as a snack.

 Yes, it is.

-Oranges are a great source of vitamin C, a nutrient that keeps our immune system humming along, keeps our skin healthy, and potentially helps to ward off wrinkles.
+Oranges are a great source of vitamin C, a nutrient that keeps the immune system humming along, keeps the skin healthy, and potentially helps to ward off wrinkles.